 The rm command is probably the most dangerous command to use from the shell in Linux.
-Files need to be deleted and directories need to be cleaned up all the time.
-However, one small mistake with rm can lead to disaster.
-The question that begs then is, why not safely delete to the trash can, just like we do on the desktop?
+Deleting files and directories at the shell is a common task we do all day.
+But, one small mistake with rm can lead to disaster since it is hard to recover those deleted files.
+The question that begs then is: why not safely delete to the trash can, just like we do on the desktop?

 Thankfully, that is possible thanks to trash-cli.
 It has commands to move files and directories to the trash can on your Ubuntu desktop.